 - 25 drops clove bud essential oil (Syzygium aromaticum

-- In a 4 ounce glass or metal spray bottle, combine vodka with essential oils, then shake to disperse.
+- In a 4 ounce glass or metal spray bottle, combine vodka (or witch hazel) with essential oils, then shake to disperse.

 - Add the water and shake again.

 - Label the spray bottle with "Homemade Insect Repellent," ingredients used, and date made.

 - To use, shake thoroughly and spray clothing.

 - You can make smaller batches by dividing the ingredients or larger batches by multiplying them and placing them in appropriate sized bottles.